canonical/launchpad-manual/docs/user/how-to/packaging/private-ppa-install.rst

 Once you've accepted the offer, Launchpad will generate a unique password that gives you access to the archive.

-Get ready to install software from the Private PPA
+Get ready to install software from the private PPA
 --------------------------------------------------

 Adding a Private PPA to your Ubuntu system is simple.
 Again, there are